BonoBono747/Comp6841-Project/Krypton/Level-3.md

 The krypton 4 has this string of text: “KSVVW BGSJD SVSIS VXBMN YQUUK BNWCU ANMJS”.

-At this point, I don’t know where to go, so I checked the hint1 file that was in the directory.
+At this point, I didn’t know where to go, so I checked the hint1 file that was in the directory.
 It says that “Some letters in English are more prevalent than others”.

-From my research on cryptography, I know that one method of breaking ciphers involves frequency analysis, where the most commonly used letters in English are assigned to the most frequent letters in the encrypted text.
-This does involve some guess and check work but this seems like a good path to pursue for now.
+From my research on cryptography, I knew that one method of breaking ciphers involves frequency analysis, where the most commonly used letters in English are assigned to the most frequent letters in the encrypted text.
+This does involve some guess-and-check work, but it seemed like a good path to pursue for now.

 I used Cyberchefs' frequency distribution operation on the found1 encrypted text and got a series of frequency values for the alphabet.